-- a.
-Parking lots: a maximum of 1.5 foot-candles throughout. - b.
-Intersections: a maximum of 3 foot-candles. - c.
-At property lines: Maximum 0.1 foot-candles. - d.
-The maximum height of the luminaire of freestanding or building-attached lights on properties or in parking areas for multi-use residences, commercial and other non-residential uses shall be the same as the principal building, but shall not exceed 16 feet. - e.
-All lights shall have shielding to provide a beam cut-off at no more than 75 degrees nadir.
-The source of any light (illumination) shall not be visible from any place on any abutting lot. - f.
-All new or replacement outdoor lights in the public right-of-way shall not exceed 20 feet in height or the manufacturer's specifications. - 5.
+- d.
+All exterior lights shall be in the color range of 3000 to 2500 Kelvins or less (warm white to the mild amber side of the color spectrum). - e.
+The maximum height of the luminaire of freestanding or building-attached lights on properties or in parking areas for multi-use residences, commercial and other non-residential uses shall be the same as the principal building, but shall not exceed 16 feet - f.
+All lights shall have shielding to provide a beam cut-off at no more than 75 degrees nadir (see full cut-off shielding in paragraph 1 above).
+The source of any light (illumination; e.g. the bulb) shall not be visible from any place on any abutting lot. - g.
+All new or replacement outdoor lights in the public right-of-way shall not exceed 20 feet in height or the manufacturer's minimum height specifications. - h.
+Security lights shall be affixed only to the sides of buildings not more than 16 feet above the ground, be fully cut-off shielded (wall pack type) fixtures and be not more than one light per 100 feet of wall length (or fraction thereof for sides of buildings less than 100 feet in length).
+If an applicant seeks waiver from this standard a second lighting plan is required with accompanying text explaining the reasons there would be good cause to do so. - 5.
 The applicant shall demonstrate to the satisfaction of the Board that the proposed lighting is appropriate for the intended use.
 The Board shall consider the hours of operation, characteristics of the neighborhood and the specific activities proposed in making its determination.
-During nighttime hours when the activity is not occurring, lighting, as a condition of approval may be required by the Board to be turned off or turned down to the minimum security level. - a.
+During nighttime hours when the activity is not occurring, exterior lighting at all commercial and other non-residential properties, as a condition of approval shall be required by the Board to be turned off.
+Some exterior lighting at residential properties may be required to be turned down or turned off. - a.
 Automobile service stations may have canopy lights and freestanding lights that are full cut-off shielded and up to 20 feet in height.
-No more than 1.5 foot-candles may spill across the lot line onto abutting commercial or other non-residential uses.
-No more than one-tenth (.1) foot-candle shall spill across any lot line abutting a residential use. - b.
-During nighttime hours when service stations are closed, all outdoor lighting shall be turned off or down to the minimum security level. - 6.
-Lighting may be located along streets within the development, parking areas, at intersections and crosswalks and where various types of circulation systems merge, intersect or split. - 7.
-Pathways, sidewalks and trails may be lighted with low mushroom-type standards or bollard type lights 3 feet or less in height.
+No more than 1.0 foot-candles may spill across the lot line onto abutting commercial or other non-residential uses.
+No more than one-tenth (.1) foot-candle shall spill across any lot line abutting a residential use.

+- b.
+During nighttime hours when service stations are closed, all outdoor lighting shall be turned off or down to the minimum security level. - Lighting may be located along streets within the development, parking areas, at intersections and crosswalks and where various types of circulation systems merge, intersect or split. - 7.
+Non parking lot pathways, sidewalks and trails may be lighted with low mushroom-type standards or bollard type lights 3 feet or less in height.